 - Crimes to the Colorado State University Police;

-- Violations of the University Conduct Code to residential staff or Student Resolution Center;
+- Violations of the Student Conduct Code to residential staff or Student Conduct Services at the Student Resolution Center;

 - Interpersonal and sexual violence to the Office of Support and Safety Assessment, Colorado State University Police, and Victim Assistance Team (confidential resource);

-- Violations of their right to free speech in the classroom directly to the instructor involved or the department chair or Student Resolution Center.
+- Violations of their right to free speech in the classroom directly to the instructor involved or the department chair or Student Conduct Services at the Student Resolution Center.